Volley24/GradeChecker/README.md

 # GradeChecker

-A simple tool written with node.js and puppeteer that scans for new grades on my personal school website.
+A simple tool written with node.js and a headless chromium library, puppeteer, that scans for new grades on my personal school website.

 This tool visits my personal school portal, logs-in with Google via automated button clicks, provided by the puppeteer library, and sends HTTP GET requests to each PDF file to see if grades are up.